England 2024 (London, Canterbury, Dover, Oxford)

 The lobby of the Ned is actually quite fancy, being an old converted bank.
 By morning, it’s full of businessmen in suits sipping coffees; at noon it’s full of affluent, middle-aged women eating brunch; in the evening it’s crawling with, er, “finance bros” and their dates.
 It was dimly lit, with spaciously high ceilings, marble fixtures, and live jazz music, so you can just imagine how out-of-place I felt in my free t-shirt and jeans.
 Fortunately, I had brought my Patagonia jacket to London, so I could at least attempt to blend in a bit with all of the “finance bros.”

 Anyway, since it was still the morning, my room wasn’t ready yet, so I left my luggage with the concierge and decided to go for a day trip out of London, mostly to fight off jet lag.
-I was completely exhausted at this point, and I knew that if I saw a bed, I would immediately collapse, ruining my change at adapting to the London time zone.
+I was completely exhausted at this point, and I knew that if I saw a bed, I would immediately collapse, ruining my chance at adapting to the London time zone.
 So, I went on a little trip to see a couple of sights in England that I had long wanted to see.

 Canterbury Cathedral